 “In actuality, many of the applications tested did not properly secure sensitive data,” Haigh said.
 “This allows for an attacker to potentially steal cryptocurrency since it’s only as secure as the wallet it’s stored in.
 This is dangerous as most people expect cryptocurrency to be secure.”

-In September, Haigh presented his findings at the 10th Annual EAI International Conference on Digital Forensics & Cyber Crime in New Orleans.
+Last fall, Haigh presented his findings at the 10th Annual EAI International Conference on Digital Forensics & Cyber Crime in New Orleans.
 He won the Best Paper award for “If I Had a Million Cryptos: Cryptowallet Application Analysis and A Trojan Proof-of-Concept.”

 Haigh said he hopes his research “reinforces the idea that security should be a priority for app developers.”
 He also hopes his findings will help with forensic investigations.